nekowasabi/vim-rule-switcher/README.md

 }
 ```

-If you run `SwitchFileByRule git` in this situation,
+This rule will switch between `main.ts` and `mainTest.ts`.

-the buffer will switch to mainTest.ts, which is managed in the git repository.
-Because git ls-files is used, there is no need to specify the path.
+Executing `SwitchFileByRule git` in this context will switch the buffer to `mainTest.ts`, assuming it is tracked in the git repository.
+Since `git ls-files` is used, specifying the path is unnecessary.

 `name`
-Set name.
+Specifies the name.

 ```vim
 :SelectSwitchRule